oszuidwest/zwfm-metadata/EXTENDING.md

 ## Adding a New Formatter

-Formatters implement the simple `formatters.Formatter` interface.
+Formatters implement the `core.Formatter` interface and transform `StructuredText` fields in place.

 ### Step 1: Create Formatter Structure